 5. South Korea

 Cheap public transport, hostels full of fellow travellers (who love KPop) and amazing food, what’s not to love about South Korea?
-For starts, you should explore Seoul (I mean your plane probably arrive there anyway).
-Whether it is the historic hanbok villages, the challenging wall hike, a three day trip to Jeju island or the eccentric shopping and foodie districts, there is something for everyone.
+For starters, you should explore Seoul (I mean your plane probably arrive there anyway).
+Whether it is the historic hanbok villages, the challenging wall hike, a three day trip to Jeju island (and there are plenty of things to do on Jeju) or the eccentric shopping and foodie districts, there is something for everyone.

 Just watch out for cars racing out of alleys from seemingly nowhere.
 And people do speak English, only not as much and as good as you’d like them to.
 You’ll still get along just fine.
 (Did I mention how amazing the metro system is?)